craftcms/cms/docs/config/environments.md

 ```

 ::: tip
-If the [CRAFT_ENVIRONMENT](php-constants.md#craft-environment) constant isn’t defined, Craft will define it for you based on the current server name (e.g. `example.test`), for backwards compatibility with configs created for Craft 2.
+If the [CRAFT_ENVIRONMENT](php-constants.md#craft-environment) constant isn’t defined, Craft will define it for you based on the current server name (e.g. `my-project.test`), for backwards compatibility with configs created for Craft 2.
 We recommend you explicitly define it yourself, though.
 :::

 ## Aliases